onx2/bevy_stdb_auth/README.md

 Refresh tokens and raw OIDC ID tokens are kept in internal credential resources instead of `StdbAuthSession` or lifecycle messages.

-## Messages
+## Lifecycle readers

-`bevy_stdb_auth` emits Bevy messages for auth lifecycle events:
+`bevy_stdb_auth` emits internal Bevy messages for auth lifecycle events.
+Applications read them through public reader aliases:

-- `StdbAuthSucceededMessage`
+- `ReadStdbAuthSucceededMessage`
-- `StdbAuthFailedMessage`
+- `ReadStdbAuthFailedMessage`
-- `StdbAuthCommandRejectedMessage`
+- `ReadStdbAuthCommandRejectedMessage`
-- `StdbAuthTokenRefreshedMessage`
+- `ReadStdbAuthTokenRefreshedMessage`
-- `StdbAuthRefreshFailedMessage`
+- `ReadStdbAuthRefreshFailedMessage`
-- `StdbAuthLogoutSucceededMessage`
+- `ReadStdbAuthLogoutSucceededMessage`
-- `StdbAuthLogoutFailedMessage`
+- `ReadStdbAuthLogoutFailedMessage`

-Applications can listen to these messages to route UI, update connection tokens, reconnect clients, or clear local game state.
+Applications can use these readers to route UI, update connection tokens, reconnect clients, or clear local game state.
+The concrete message types are intentionally not exported; auth state changes should be requested through `StdbAuthCommands`.

 ## Integrating with `bevy_stdb`